mezantrop/linux2free/README.md

-# Linux to FreeBSD upgrade script
+# Remote Linux to FreeBSD upgrade script
-## linux2free.sh overwrites your Linux with FreeBSD
+## linux2free.sh overwrites your Linux with FreeBSD over SSH connection

 Time runs fast, MBR evolved to GPT, BIOS to UEFI and I followed the footsteps of good old Depenguinator